Trevor Story Preview, Player Props: Red Sox vs. Astros

-After going 0-for-4 in his most recent game, Trevor Story and the Boston Red Sox face the Houston Astros (who will start Cristian Javier) at 7:10 PM ET on Monday.
+The Boston Red Sox and Trevor Story, who went 1-for-5 last time out, battle Jose Urquidy and the Houston Astros at Fenway Park, Tuesday at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Dodgers.
+He had a one-hit performance in his most recent game (1-for-5) against the Astros.

 Trevor Story Game Info & Props vs. the Astros